Une femme rohingya parle à un interprète bénévole

 Malaysia

-In Malaysia, Médecins Sans Frontières (MSF) provides medical and humanitarian support to refugees, mainly Rohingya people, who face multiple barriers in accessing healthcare and protection in the country.
+In Malaysia, Médecins Sans Frontières (MSF) provides medical and humanitarian assistance to refugees, mainly Rohingya people, who encounter significant barriers in accessing healthcare and protection.

 outpatient consultations